kyma-project/btp-manager/docs/contributor/02-10-operations.md

    kubectl delete btpoperator {BTPOPERATOR_CR_NAME}
    ```

    The command triggers the deletion of the module resources in the cluster.
 By default, the existing ServiceInstances or ServiceBindings block the deletion.
 To unblock it, you must remove the existing ServiceInstances and ServiceBindings.
-Then, after the reconciliation, the BTP Operator resource is gone.
+Then, after the reconciliation, the SAP BTP Operator resource is gone.

-   You can force the deletion by adding this label to the BTP Operator resource:
+   You can force the deletion by adding this label to the SAP BTP Operator resource:
    ```
    force-delete: "true"
    ```